paolomaccallini-hub/MetaME/README.md

 ### METAL

-The pipeline uses METAL for meta-analysis, called via WSL2 from RStudio on Windows.
+The pipeline uses METAL for meta-analysis, called via WSL from RStudio on Windows.

 1. Download the METAL source from the [2020-05-05 release](https://github.com/statgen/METAL/releases/tag/2020-05-05)
 2. Compile within WSL2: